Manage Milvus with KubeBlocks

 ---|---|

-Delete | Delete extends the Halt policy by also removing PVCs, leading to a thorough cleanup while removing all persistent data. |
+Delete | Delete deletes Cluster resources like Pods, Services, and Persistent Volume Claims (PVCs), leading to a thorough cleanup while removing all persistent data. |

-WipeOut | WipeOut deletes all Cluster resources, including volume snapshots and backups in external storage.
-This results in complete data removal and should be used cautiously, especially in non-production environments, to avoid irreversible data loss. |
+WipeOut | WipeOut is an aggressive policy that deletes all Cluster resources, including volume snapshots and backups in external storage.
+This results in complete data removal and should be used cautiously, primarily in non-production environments to avoid irreversible data loss. |

 To check the termination policy, execute the following command.